 How To Protect Prints From Humidity

-Do not wrap prints that can hold in moisture like saran-wrap, plastic, and bubble wrap.
+Do not wrap prints that can hold moisture, like plastic and bubble wrap.

-If the room you are showcasing your art has high humidity, investing in a dehumidifier like the Arctic King 50 Pint Energy Star Dehumidifier will reduce the moisture in the room, protecting you hanging art from mold and foxing.
+If the room in which you are showcasing your art has high relative humidity, investing in a dehumidifier like the Arctic King 50 Pint Energy Star Dehumidifier will reduce the moisture in the room, protecting your hanging art from mold and foxing.

 Pollution is another reason your prints will deteriorate.
 Acids, dirt, dust, and oils from your hand are natural pollutants that will ruin the art paper.

 Do not have the print touch the glass of the frame.

 Use 100% cotton rag core and backing paper matboard.
 Please avoid mats that say they are acid-free and use wood materials to make the mat.
 Over time, the heat will cause the wood particles to release acid, and the acids will turn the paper yellow.

 Use 100% Cotton mats like Crescent RagMat Matboard.
 These mats are created to protect your prints from acids.